pyodide/pyodide-blog/content/posts/marimo.md

 compilation](https://docs.python.org/3/library/functions.html#compile) to allow
 top-level await, and wrapped the marimo kernel in an `asyncio` event loop.
-As a bonus, this change made it possible to use top-level `await` when running via CPython, a feature that had been requested by our users for some time.
+As a bonus, this change made it possible to use top-level `await` when running via native Python, a feature that had been requested by our users for some time.

 ## What’s next?